Jessica Simpson Jokes She's Heartbroken After Cutting Off Son's Hair

 “Santa’s Nice List!
 Merry Christmas,” Simpson captioned the photo.

-Of course, Simpson and her family are the only ones sharing photos from their holiday fun!
+Of course, Simpson and her family aren't the only ones sharing photos from their holiday fun!
 Check out tons more photos below.

 RELATED CONTENT: